lamhq/tech-notes/pages/backend/fastapi/getting-started.md

     uvicorn.run("hello:app", reload=True)
 ```

+The functions that map URLs to code are called **path functions**.

-`greet` is a path function that handle http request and return a response.
+In above example, `greet` is a path function.

 ## Run the app